cpmachado/crywolf/doc/architecture.md

 # Architecture

-In my first iteration of the challenge, lacking time, I decided for a straight to the mandatory requirements and developed a simple daemon that logs whence it detects oscillation, configured in the app.js
+In my first iteration of the challenge, lacking time, I decided for a straight walk into the mandatory requirements and developed a simple daemon that logs whence it detects oscillation, configured in the app.js